PeterWinzell/GDP-melco/report/report.md

 The basic server design is to spawn an independent thread through a thread pool mechanism for each request.
 The following requests are defined in the specification: GET,SET,GETVSS,SUBSCRIBE, USUBSCRIBE, UNSUBSCRIBEALL, AUTHORIZE.
 The thread deisgn will allow a request to run independently of any other client requests.
 Communication between threads is handled using the Qt signal and slot scheme[4* link to qt page]: for example when we have an unsubscribe request that needs to inform the corresponding subscription that it should stop sending data back to the client and terminate the subscription thread.

+The server south bound interface uses a tcp socket solution to collect vehicle data signals and promote to the right source.

 # Usability According to Spec